second-state/wasm-learning/nodejs/wasi/README.md

 # WASI

 In this example, we demonstrate how to access system resources from Rust functions in the SSVM.
+Read about [Access operating system resources from WebAssembly](https://www.secondstate.io/articles/wasi-access-system-resources/)

 ## Prerequisites